 These results were said to be “significant” in other words, not likely do to chance, but rather a real effect.
 One problem with this study however was it did not have a placebo group.

 To be fair, not all studies have show bergamot works.
 For example, Italian researchers gave 500 mg of bergamot to 28 people (24 completed the study) who were taking anti-psychotic medications.
 They did this for 60 days.
-These researchers found no change in cholesterol or LDL levels.
+These researchers found no change in cholesterol or LDL levels in this group.

 This study has some problems.
 For example:

 - This was an open label study.
 So the subjects and researchers knew who was getting bergamot (not a big deal because they found it didn't work, but it's still a weakness in my opinion).

 - There didn't appear to be a placebo group.